Ian Nicholls, AROnline‘s historian-in-residence, tells the story of Austin-Morris, and its part in the downfall of the British motor industry.

 The year in reflection

-The ‘Barber Boom’ had boosted demand from UK business’s for company cars, the predominant type of vehicle now emerging from Britain’s car plants.
+The ‘Barber Boom’ had boosted the UK business sector’s demand for company cars, the predominant type of vehicle now emerging from Britain’s car plants.
 Designed to a price, with compromised engineering, for sales reps to hurtle up and down the highways of Britain, these were not robust machines suitable for the Third World.
 In developing countries cars like the Peugeot 504 and Toyota Corolla were now finding favour.
 Overall, with the UK car market expanding by 27.38 per cent, British car production only increased by 10.2 per cent.

 Any illusion that the ten-week pay strike of the previous year had terminally damaged Ford of Britain were dashed in 1972.
 In a booming market, Ford UK managed to ramp up car production by 26.42 per cent over that in 1970, which pushed its UK market share back up to 24.5 per cent.
 Overall, Ford managed to increase its UK sales by an impressive 37 per cent over 1970.